hyphacoop/handbook/Hypha-Worker-Co-operative/bylaws.md

     that directors may be paid reasonable expenses incurred by them in the performance of their duties.
-Nothing herein contained shall preclude any director from serving the Co-operative in any other capacity and receiving remuneration therefor.
+Nothing herein contained shall preclude any director from serving the Co-operative in any other capacity and receiving remuneration therefor.[^11]

   3. **Limitation of Indemnity** – No director or officer of the Co-operative shall be indemnified by the Co-operative with respect